Skip to Main Content

 Tablets

-Zaponex tablets (available as 25mg and 100mg) are scored and licensed to be split in half.
+Available as 25mg, 50mg, 100mg and 200mg strengths, are scored and licensed to be split in half.
 They can be crushed and mixed with water or soft food; this is off-label use.
 The tablets are uncoated but the drug is insoluble; be careful to ensure the whole dose is taken.

 Orodispersible tablets

-Zaponex orodispersible tablets (available as 12.5mg, 25mg, 50mg, 100mg and 200mg) are licensed for oral administration.
+Available as 12.5mg, 25mg, 50mg, 100mg and 200mg strengths, licensed for oral administration.
 They should be placed on the tongue and will rapidly disintegrate in saliva to be swallowed.
-Orodispersible tablets may not be suitable for individuals unable to control their swallow.
+Orodispersible tablets may not be suitable for people unable to control their swallow.
+The tablets can be dispersed in water; this is ‘off-label’.

 Switching preparations

-There have been reports of relapse when individuals stabilised on one brand of clozapine have switched to another.
+There have been reports of relapse when people stabilised on one brand of clozapine have switched to another.
 However, in most cases, switching appears to be safe and uneventful.

 Following a switch, it may be useful to monitor clozapine blood levels if a baseline level is available.
-Seek advice from the individual’s specialist mental health team who will arrange testing if necessary.
+Seek advice from the person’s specialist mental health team who will arrange testing if necessary.

 Update history